I often get asked ‘How can I toughen up my Wildheart (strong-willed, sensitive) child?’

 Sensitivity is a Wildheart’s Super Power

 Watch the video above and play the message to your Wildheart.
 They will also love listening to Truly Madly Smiley.
+It’s 100 chats with me about growing up as a Wildheart.
 I want them to know that they are not alone and that their sensitivity is a really important part of them which will guide them through life.

 I want these children to learn how to use their sensitivity to help them feel their way through life instead of being blown about by every breeze.

-I have been working with this unique temperament of child for nearly years.
-In fact, I am that child and I have lived in that head space feeling naughty, misunderstood, alone and at times, either very angry or very afraid.
+I’ve been working with this unique temperament of child for nearly years.
+In fact, I am that child and I have lived in that head space.
+It’s lonely feeling naughty, misunderstood, very angry or very afraid.

 I know what your Wildheart child truly needs in order to feel seen and heard just as they are.
 They live from the heart and need to be connected to – and comfortable with – all their feelings.